Chia Seeds While Pregnant

 Adding 1-2 tablespoons of chia seeds to your diet is a good start.
 It’s important to increase your water intake due to the fiber content discussed above.

 If you enjoy them and aren’t experiencing bloating you can add more than the initial 1 tablespoon to your diet.
-Moderation is key.
+Experiment and take the moderate appreach.

 How to include chia seeds in your diet?